Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 # 8. Index Concurrency Control

-A **concurrency control** protocol is the method that the DBMS uses to ensure “correct” results for concurrent operations on a shared object.
+A **concurrency control** protocol is the method that the DBMS uses to ensure "correct" results for concurrent operations on a shared object.

 |          | Locks                               | Latches                   |
 | -------- | ----------------------------------- | ------------------------- |